GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
+> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
 >
-> ~ *René Descartes*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts